Public API

 tforeach(f, A::AbstractArray...;

-[schedule::Union{Scheduler, Symbol} = :dynamic]) :: Nothing
+[scheduler::Union{Scheduler, Symbol} = :dynamic]) :: Nothing

 A multithreaded function like Base.foreach.
 Apply f to each element of A on multiple parallel tasks, and return nothing.
 I.e. it is the parallel equivalent of